Premiership of Margaret Thatcher: First term (May 1979 – June 1983)

+Royalty tensions

 Thatcher, having to share the media spotlight with Queen Elizabeth II and Diana, Princess of Wales, increasingly assumed regal poses, such as taking the salute at the victory parade after the Falklands War, and becoming the centre of attraction on foreign visits.
 Tensions between the two were kept hidden until 1986, when the Sunday Times reported on the Queen's alleged criticism of Thatcher's policies, especially regarding the people of the Commonwealth, as "uncaring, confrontational and socially divisive."
 Thatcher often ridiculed the Commonwealth, which the Queen held in very high esteem.

 Economic affairs

 Biographer John Campbell reports that in July 1978, before Thatcher became prime minister, when asked by a Labour MP in the Commons what she meant by socialism:

 Deflationary strategy

-Under Margaret Thatcher's government, the taming of inflation displaced high employment as the primary policy objective.
+Under Thatcher's government, the taming of inflation displaced high employment as the primary policy objective.

 As a monetarist, Thatcher started out in her economic policy by increasing interest rates to slow the growth of the money supply and thus lower inflation.
 She had a preference for indirect taxation over taxes on income, and value-added tax (VAT) was raised sharply to 15%, with a resultant actual short-term rise in inflation.
 The fiscal and monetary squeeze, combined with the North Sea oil effect, appreciated the real exchange rate.
 These moves hit businesses—especially the manufacturing sector—and unemployment exceeded 2 million by the autumn of 1980, up from 1.5 million at the time of Thatcher's election just over a year earlier.

-Political commentators harked back to the Edward Heath government's "U-turn" and speculated that Thatcher would follow suit, but she repudiated this approach at the 1980 Conservative Party conference, telling the party: "To those waiting with bated breath for that favourite media catchphrase, the U-turn, I have only one thing to say: You turn if you want to.
+Political commentators harked back to the "U-turn" of Edward Heath's government and speculated that Thatcher would follow suit, but she repudiated this approach at the 1980 Conservative Party conference, telling the party: "To those waiting with bated breath for that favourite media catchphrase, the U-turn, I have only one thing to say: You turn if you want to.
 The lady's not for turning".
 That she meant what she said was confirmed in the 1981 budget, when, despite concerns expressed in an open letter from 364 leading economists, taxes were increased in the middle of a recession, leading to newspaper headlines the following morning of "Howe it Hurts", a reference to the Chancellor Geoffrey Howe.